soverenio/docs/docs/administration/securing-sensor.md

-# Securing the Agent
+# Securing the Sensor

-!!! info "Refer to the [separate guide](../configuring-agent/) for configuration options that are not related to security."
+!!! info "Refer to the [separate guide](../configuring-sensor/) for configuration options that are not related to security."

-!!! info "Refer to [our current helm chart](https://github.com/soverenio/helm-charts/tree/master/charts/soveren-agent) for all values that can be tuned up for the Soveren Agent."
+!!! info "Refer to [our current helm chart](https://github.com/soverenio/helm-charts/tree/master/charts/soveren-agent) for all values that can be tuned up for the Soveren Sensor."

 ## Proxying the Traffic

-There may be instances when you want to route the traffic between the Soveren Agent and the Cloud through a proxy.
+There may be instances when you want to route the traffic between the Soveren Sensor and the Cloud through a proxy.
 This could be for reasons such as gaining additional control over the traffic leaving your cluster.

 To do this, simply specify the top-level value in your `values.yaml`: